Are Weighted Sleep Sacks Safe?

 Though we always recommend that you place your baby to sleep on their back, babies will start to roll as early as 3-4 months of age.

-As your baby starts showing signs of rolling over, you'll want to move your baby out of the weighted swaddle and into the weighted wearable blanket.
-Luckily, Dreamland Baby's 0 - 6 month size has a removable swaddle wing you can take off!
+As your baby starts showing signs of rolling over, you'll want to move your baby out of the weighted swaddle and into the gently weighted Transition Swaddle.

 4. Prior to its release, safety testing and a clinical trial demonstrating safety were completed by Dreamland Baby.

 As an absolute top priority of the company, it was important to ensure they were only delivering a product that was 100% safe for babies to sleep in.

 Here is specific safety information you should know:

 Dreamland Baby has exceeded all United States Consumer Product Safety Commission standards plus additional optional testing.